 In the early 1970s, AT&T released the UNIX source code to several colleges and universities, allowing them to begin changing, adapting, and improving that code as they pleased.
-That decision has led to the development of every major free and open source software operating system today, not least of which are the systems based on the Berkeley Software Distribution (BSD).
+That decision has led to the development of every major free and open-source software operating system today, not the least of which are the systems based on the Berkeley Software Distribution (BSD).

-The twisty history of BSD is easy to Google for, if you care to learn the details.
-For our purposes, let's just say that:
+The twisty history of BSD is easy to Google, if you care to learn the details.
+For our purposes, here are the highlights:

-- □ BSD began as a set of software add-ons to AT&T's Sixth Edition UNIX. - Over the years, BSD developers split off on their own development path, rewriting software with the intention of replacing all AT&T copyrighted code. - □ In the early 1990s, AT&T's UNIX System Laboratories sued BSD developers (Berkeley Software Design, Inc.) for copyright infringement. - Although the lawsuit was eventually settled (with only a few files needing to be changed from the BSD code), the Linux operating system was able to become a leader of open source software development while questions surrounding free BSD were being threshed out. - In 1995, the final version of BSD from Berkeley was released under the name 4.4BSD-Lite, release 2.
+- □ BSD began as a set of software add-ons to AT&T's Sixth Edition UNIX. - □ Over the years, BSD developers split off on their own development path, rewriting software with the intention of replacing all AT&T copyrighted code. - □ In the early 1990s, AT&T's UNIX System Laboratories sued BSD developers (Berkeley Software Design, Inc.) for copyright infringement. - □ Although the lawsuit was eventually settled (with only a few files needing to be changed from the BSD code), the Linux operating system was able to become a leader of open-source software development while questions surrounding how free BSD was were being threshed out. - □ In 1995, the final version of BSD from Berkeley was released under the name 4.4BSD-Lite, release 2.
 Today's BSD operating systems, including FreeBSD, NetBSD, and OpenBSD, are all based to some extent on 4.4BSD-Lite.

 Operating systems derived from BSD have a well-earned reputation for stability and security.
-BSD was developed at a time when computing resources (disk space, network bandwidth, and memory) were meager by today's standards.
-So BSD systems were operated by efficient commands, instead of the bloated applications and dumbed-down graphical interfaces often seen today.
+BSD was developed at a time when computing resources (disk space, network bandwidth, and memory) were meager by today's standards, so BSD systems were operated by efficient commands, instead of the bloated applications and dumbed-down graphical interfaces often seen today.

 Because of the nature of BSD systems, people running those systems required a high level of expertise.
 Even when simplified graphical user interfaces based on the X Window System began to appear, to effectively operate a BSD system you still needed to know about such things as kernels, device drivers, modules, and daemons.
-Because security came before ease-of-use, a BSD expert needed to know how to deal with the fact that many features they may have wanted were not installed, or were turned off, by default.
+Because security came before ease of use, a BSD expert would need to know how to deal with the fact that many features you might want are not installed or are turned off by default.